 Answer

-The set of studies that included a larger than 2x2 design is a subset of the 52 studies with a cross-cutting variable.
+Seventeen of the 52 studies with a cross-cutting variable involved designs that were more complex than the 2x2 design.
+For these 17 studies, we chose….
 Again, these issues were resolved by discussion and intercoder reliability was hence not assessed.
-This occurred in 17 of the 52 studies.

 #3